AndreKuratomi/finances_tables_to_db_and_mail/README.md

 IDEAL:

-    3. Process ended durante período faturamentos (will billings will come):
+    3. Process ended succesfully, but new invoices and bills will come during the month):
         Procedure:
             Final report sent to sharepoint;
             Delete downloaded spreadsheet;